vippsas/vipps-partner/README.md

      - [ ] FAQ for merchants
 - [ ] Provide one pilot customer to verify the integration in production environment

-When the integration checklist is completed, send an email to Vipps as described in the checklist.
+When the integration checklist is completed, notify Vipps as described in the checklist.
-The Vipps Integration team will verify the integration, and reply to the email.
+The Vipps Integration team will verify the integration, and contact the partner.

 Vipps then adds the partner to vipps.no, including the signup forms on [portal.vipps.no](https://portal.vipps.no)